Aleksandr Karapetyan

-Aleksandr Karapetyan (Ալեքսանդր Կարապետյան; born 23 December 1987) is an Armenian professional footballer who plays as a forward.
+Aleksandr Karapetyan (Ալեքսանդր Կարապետյան; born 23 December 1987) is an Armenian professional footballer who plays as a forward for SC Meso-Nassau.

 Club career

 Karapetyan began his playing career in the German fourth-tier Regionalliga with Wehen Wiesbaden II, FC Oberneuland, SV 07 Elversberg and FC 08 Homburg.
 In 2013, he moved to F91 Dudelange of the Luxembourg National Division, and then on to CS Grevenmacher before returning to F91.

 At the end of the 2014–15 Luxembourg National Division, his contract expired and he considered offers from China and Armenia but opted to remain in Western Europe, having trials at Germany's FC Erzgebirge Aue and SSV Jahn Regensburg before signing for FC Victoria Rosport in January 2016.

 In May 2017, he signed a two-year contract with the option of a third at FC Progrès Niederkorn.

 On 12 July 2019, he signed a contract with Russian Premier League newcomer PFC Sochi.
 He left Sochi on 31 July 2020.

 On 3 August 2020, Karapetyan signed a two-year contract with FC Tambov, also in Russia's top flight.

 On 9 February 2021, Karapetyan signed for Armenian champions Ararat-Armenia.

 Karapetyan left Ararat-Armenia on 7 June 2021, signing for Noah the following day.
 Karapetyan left Noah after his contract was terminated by mutual consent on 29 December 2021.

 On 2 September 2022, Karapetyan joined Pyunik and then left the club at the end of 2022.

+In October 2023, Karapetyan scored four goals for Kilikia in their Armenian Cup first round victory over Falcons.

+On 4 July 2025, Meso-Nassau Wiesbaden announced the signing of Karapetyan.